Sightseeing in Prague

 Prague is known for its vibrant nightlife with key areas of the city providing a different night out.
 Throughout the Old Town there are many British themed pubs and Irish bars.
 There are also some more traditional options in this area, which are great for a taste of the local brew.
 The suburb of Žižkov is where you will find the trendy bars, particularly Hapu, a must if you appreciate a good cocktail!

 Whether it's trashy discos or the funkiest dance nightclub, you'll find it in Prague.
-The city is also a centre for world music with a selection of clubs featuring anything from world music, and Latino to rock.
+The city is also a centre for world music with a selection of clubs featuring anything from world music and Latino to rock.
 Karlovy Lázné claims to be the largest club in central Europe and its four floors feature different music, including techno, retro, pop and hip hop/funk.
 There is also a café and a chill-out area with big bean-bags and sofas.
 Another option is Radost/FX, which has a mix of house and techno and features big name guest DJs.
-There is so much to see and do whilst on a long or weekend break in Prague, so book your cheap flights with Jet2.com and start planning your trip early so that you don't miss out on all the wonderful attractions this city has to offer.
+There is so much to see and do whilst on a long or weekend break in Prague, so start planning your trip early so that you don't miss out on all the wonderful attractions this city has to offer.
 Prague's nightlife is so good that it is often popular with stag and hen parties so don't be surprised to see groups of people wandering the cobbled streets in fancy dress!

 As with any large city there is a wide selection of restaurants on offer, from gourmet fare to budget grub.
 If you're pushing the boat out on your trip, try the Pálffy Palác Club which is particularly good in summer when the terrace is opened and the fantastic views can be appreciated whilst you dine.